Skip to main content

 Kristy's Local Tip

-"The 2026 market shift has fundamentally changed Frisco dynamics.
-With 875 active listings and 64 days on market (up from 54 days last year), you now have genuine buyer leverage and time for proper inspections and negotiations - luxuries that didn't exist two years ago.
+"The 2026 market has rebalanced Frisco.
+Inventory has grown and homes sit longer than they did at the peak, so you now have genuine buyer leverage and time for proper inspections and negotiations, luxuries that didn't exist two years ago.
 The Fields surrounding the PGA headquarters represents the premium tier with the highest price-per-square-foot in the city, while Phillips Creek Ranch offers resort-style amenities at more accessible price points.
 However, be prepared for Frisco's primary friction point: Dallas North Tollway congestion.
 The commute to downtown Dallas can stretch to 90 minutes in severe rush hour.
 Frisco deliberately opted out of the DART rail system, making this a car-dependent city.
 If you prioritize modern construction, cutting-edge schools, and that 'Sports City' lifestyle, Frisco delivers - but the days of instant appreciation are behind us.
 Focus on location within Frisco (west of Tollway for larger lots, proximity to PGA for prestige) and negotiate aggressively in this inventory-rich environment."

 Frisco FAQs